-Floor Wardens and instructors wearing yellow vests will oversee evacuation of the visitor, student and employee population and will take roll call at the assembly point located at Morningside Court and Selma Avenue.
+Floor Wardens and instructors wearing orange vests will oversee evacuation of the visitor, student and employee population, and will take roll call at the assembly point located north on Ivar Avenue and on Selma Avenue.
 Persons that require evacuation assistance will be guided by teachers and when necessary, will be instructed to take shelter in the fire stairwell and await fire department assistance.

-It is likely the perimeter will be closed by city officials and you may not be able to retrieve vehicles until officials announce "ALL CLEAR".
+It is likely the perimeter will be closed by city officials and individuals may not be able to retrieve vehicles until officials announce "ALL CLEAR".